Centre Court at the Wimbledon Championships Centre Court at the Wimbledon Championships

 Wimbledon and movies

-The 18th edition of the Hammersmith Summer Festival is once again taking place in Lyric Square next to Hammersmith Station.
+The 19th edition of the Hammersmith Summer Festival is once again taking place in Lyric Square next to Hammersmith Station.
 They'll be showing sports and films across six weeks, including Wimbledon, with free entry and deckchairs available as well.

-Rooftop Film Club Peckham
+Rooftop Cinema Club

 The climactic finale

-The popular Rooftop Cinema Club is saving its match balls for the women's and men's finals, but they're adding a little extra to them.
+The popular Rooftop Cinema Club in Peckham is saving its match balls for the women's and men's finals, but they're adding a little extra to them.
 Their Wimbledon finals watch package features popcorn and a drink, as well as the striking views of the city skyline that are a major selling point of the rooftop locations.

-The Refinery Bankside
+The Refinery Bankside by Drake & Morgan

 Outdoor elegance